pistack/TRXASprefitpack/docs/source/math.least_square.md

 estimate the Asymptotic Standard Errors.

 However, implementing separation scheme will speed up optimization process.
-Since, it reduces dimension of optimization problem and gradient is same as original $\chi^2$ function.
+Since, it reduces dimension of optimization problem but gradient is same as original $\chi^2$ function.